Nimrods: Production

 In June 2022, director Lee Kirk appeared on the podcast Office Ladies, hosted by actresses Jenna Fischer, his wife, and Angela Kinsey.
 During the podcast, Kirk revealed that he was working on another film with Billie Joe Armstrong, the lead singer of punk rock band Green Day.
 Kirk had previously worked with Armstrong on the comedy-drama film Ordinary World (2016), which featured Armstrong as the lead.

 In February 2025, Live Nation Productions, the film and television production branch of Live Nation Entertainment, announced that a comedy film inspired by Green Day was in production, with Mason Thames, Kylr Coffman, and Ryan Foust in lead roles, and Fischer, Kinsey, Ignacio Diaz-Silverio, and Keen Ruffalo in supporting roles.
 Later that month, Mckenna Grace, Fred Armisen, Bobby Lee, and Sean Gunn were cast in supporting roles in the film.

-New Years Rev is based on Green Day's limited success as a band before the release of their breakout album Dookie (1994).
+In April 2026, it was announced that the film, originally known as New Years Rev, was acquired by Inaugural Entertainment and retitled Nimrods.

+Soundtrack

+Nimrods (Original Soundtrack) was released on July 31, 2026.
+It features various songs from Green Day's discography; one new Green Day song, "I'm Never Gonna R.I.P."; a handful of Green Day live recordings that have never been officially released before; and songs by Analog Dogs—the fictional band comprising the film's main characters—and real-life artists Mckenna Grace, the Paradox, and Ultra Q.

+Green Day released "I'm Never Gonna R.I.P." as a single on July 7, 2026.